pr3ty/pr3ty/README.md

 ## SPRUNKI FANDOM IWEC DUDE.
-MAJORITY OF U GUYSS ARE WEIRDD IM sORRY
+MAJORITY OF U GUYSS ARE WEIRDOS IM sORRY

 HAII im infectedd otherwise known as the CEO OF SKATERLIGHT!!!!!
 I LOVE SKATEERLIGHTT! i'm autistic and i struggle with understanding things, further explanation (if wanted) would be nice!